Find and join a Sacco

 - Initial supply — how many tokens to mint at creation

-- Recipient — who receives the initial tokens (usually the group creator, who then distributes them to members)
+- Recipient to mint — who receives the initial tokens (usually the group creator, who then distributes them to members)

 Step 2: Set up the voting system (DAO)